drammos/drammos/README.md

 - 🌱 I'm currently working in MyLink project.
 MyLink is a web application.
 The BackEnd is implemented in **Asp.Net Core(C#)** and FrontEnd in **React.js**.

+- 🎯 My next goal is to start programming on the blockchain with Rust and read the book **[Rust for Rustceans](https://www.amazon.com/Rust-Rustaceans-Programming-Experienced-Developers-ebook/dp/B0957SWKBS)**

 - 👨‍💻 All of my projects are available at **[My Repositories](https://github.com/drammos?tab=repositories)**

 - 📫 How to reach me **jrammos@outlook.com.gr**